 “I worried about the debt that university would cause me, but this apprenticeship did the opposite – it enabled me to be more independent and make my own money.”

-Coca-Cola European Partners offers a wide range of different Apprenticeship Schemes, including: Sales, Merchandising, Business Administration and Engineering.
+Coca-Cola Europacific Partners offers a wide range of different Apprenticeship Schemes, including: Sales, Merchandising, Food Technology and Engineering.
 We offer on-the-job training as well as valuable experience working alongside some of our highly skilled colleagues.
-For more details see below!
+For more details see below!!

 You will work within a defined sales area with allocated customers.
 The customers you will be interacting with could include everything from small independent convenience stores, national high street names, large supermarkets, licensed bars, restaurants & cafes, educational establishments, independent cash & carry’s and wholesalers.
 You will also work with the wider team to deliver sales targets by strengthening existing relationships and also creating new business.

 Davana Tomkin-Salmon, Inbound sales representative apprentice, 2017-2018

 “I completed my apprenticeship in Sales and Management with CCEP in 2018, and I’m now working for them as an outside sales rep. My job allows me to be based all around the UK and I love meeting all the suppliers and putting my pitching skills to the test.

 “I didn’t want to go to university because I wasn’t sure what I wanted to study, so when CCEP came to my school to talk about the apprenticeships they offered, I was really interested in working straight away and gaining a well-recognised qualification at the same time.